 Our internet radio software, SAM Broadcaster Cloud offers complementary widgets – the buttons that start or stop the audio stream you’re playing.
-The Pro version grants bespoke integration for other aspects of the site design, so you can maximise the impact of your online presence.
+The Pro version grants bespoke integration for other aspects of the site design.
+This can help you maximise the impact of your online presence.

 Explore Internet Radio Hosting Platforms…

 Now that you have a website under wraps, it’s a wise idea to explore other ways that you can grow your reach beyond your friends, family and fans.
-Third party internet radio hosting platforms are a great way to do this, many of which work great alongside software such as SAM Broadcaster Cloud.
+Third party internet radio hosting platforms are a great way to do this.
+Many of these platforms work great alongside software such as SAM Broadcaster Cloud.

 Shoutcast & Icecast

 SHOUTcast v.1 & 2 and Icecast are two of the most prominent.
 If your station is compatible, it can be added to their real-time streaming library, and played from anywhere in the world.
 A Spacial software playlist, and live DJing that joins it, allows a seamless streaming process when you’re ready for the green light.

 However, SHOUT/Icecast are just the tip of what’s to come.
 To build your digital audience, it’s imperative to spread the station over as many internet radio hosting providers as you can find.
 Each of them has an identity to bear on the same goal i.e. streaming your programming to tens of thousands of people, who trust the web directory’s accessible search filters.